 When you lift the door to open it, you do not feel the full weight of the door.
 Instead, the spring helps you lift the door weight.
 As the one-piece door opens, the extension spring continues to pull down on the lever arm.
 When you help raise the bottom of the door, you raise one end of the lever arm.
 The extension spring pulls on the other end, helping the door open.

 As the door opens, the extension spring contracts and loses its pull.
 Meanwhile, the angle between the lever arm and the door changes, such that pivot point holds more of the door weight.
 When the door is fully open, the small amount of stretch that remains in the extension spring holds the weight of the door that has not been transferred to the pivot point.

-Most one-piece doors are not quite as basic as described above, though their design functions following these principles.
+Most one-piece single panel doors are not quite as basic as described above, though their design functions following these principles.
 While some doors use a horizontal track to control the top of the door, other hardware fully supports the door without needing the track.

 If your hardware includes horizontal track that supports the top of the door when it opens, you will need to make some careful measurements.
 Some of these measurements will be most accurate if you use a caliper, while others will require the use of a tape measure.
-If you do not have the horizontal track, jump down to our section on Holmes One-Piece Springs.
+If you do not have the horizontal track, jump down to our section on Holmes One-Piece Single Panel Door Springs.